zedeus/kinoplex/README.md

 YouTube and Vimeo links, as well as video and audio file links.
-For broadest link support, consider using the mpv client instead since it uses youtube-dl to stream from almost any source. mkv files are generally not supported by browsers, but you can turn it into an m3u8 stream with ffmpeg easily which all browsers support using hls.
+For broadest link support, consider using the mpv client instead since it uses youtube-dl to stream from almost any source. mkv files are generally not supported by browsers, but you can turn it into an m3u8 stream with ffmpeg easily, supported by all browsers using hls.